door7302/demo-closed-loop/README.md

 ![st2 saved](assets/st2gui2.png)

-Last action is to reload package from the `st2client` container.
-Follow these steps below:
+The final step is to reload the package from the `st2client` container.
+Follow the steps below:

 ```shell
 cd /opt/demo